 Microsoft has made good on its plan to integrate Skype with Lync, announcing that the first phase of integration between the popular videoconferencing client and its industry-heavyweight unified communications platform has been completed.
 The initial stage of integration will give Lync users the ability to conduct audio calls, view presence status and instant message via Skype.

-The first phase of the Lync/Skype integration is helping to meet the needs of the end user for unfettered and seamless communications, while giving IT the ability to manage their unified communications infrastructure without constraining the reach of end users, said BJ Haberkorn, director of Lync product marketing for Microsoft in a
+The first phase of the Lync/Skype integration is helping to meet the needs of the end user for unfettered and seamless communications, while giving IT the ability to manage their unified communications infrastructure without constraining the reach of end users, said BJ Haberkorn, director of Lync product marketing for Microsoft in a company blog post.

 "[Employee end users] want familiar technology that enables them to work fluidly…across devices and contexts.
 At the same time, IT must manage technology for their organizations in ways that meet their full set of requirements," he said.
 "This combination enables Lync customers to take advantage of the global reach of Skype to connect and collaborate with suppliers, customers, and partners while relying on the enterprise richness of Lync."

 Redmond, Washington-based Microsoft -- who purchased Skype for $8.5 billion in 2011 -- announced its vision to federate its acquisition with Lync during the first annual Microsoft Lync Conference in February, but had kept any further integration details close to the vest until this week.